apache/echarts-bot/README.md

-# echarts-robot
+# Apache ECharts Robot

-A robot for ECharts issues.
+A robot for Apache ECharts issues and pull requests.

 ## Setup